Disasters can strike at any time. Is your family prepared?

 - Texas Division of Emergency Management

-The Texas Division of Emergency Management (TDEM) coordinates the state emergency management program, which is intended to ensure the state and its local governments respond to and recover from emergencies and disasters, and implement plans and programs to help prevent or lessen the impact of emergencies and disasters.
+The Texas Division of Emergency Management (TDEM) coordinates the state emergency management program.
+TDEM ensures state and local governments respond to and recover from emergencies and disasters.
+They also implement plans and programs to help prevent or lessen the impact of disasters.

-The possibility of public health emergencies arising in the United States concerns many people in the wake of recent hurricanes, tsunamis, acts of terrorism, and the threat of pandemic influenza.
-The American Red Cross and the Centers for Disease Control and Prevention (CDC) have teamed up to answer common questions and provide guidance on steps you can take now to protect you and your loved ones.
+American Red Cross and the Centers for Disease Control and Prevention (CDC) have teamed up to answer common questions.
+They also provide guidance on steps you can take now to protect you and your loved ones.

 - Ready America

 The U.S. Department of Homeland Security promotes individual emergency preparedness through the Ready Campaign and Citizen Corps.
 They work together to inform Americans to prepare for and respond